Skip to main content

 Even though 31% of those surveyed said long lines were at the top of the list of most dreaded airport security experiences, 54% of those who had flown in the last 90 days reported having been caught in a long security line recently, and 7% had even missed a flight because of it.

-There are four main skip-the-line programs available in the U.S. Three are part of the U.S. Dept. of Homeland Security Trusted Traveler Program, and the other is run through a private company.
+There are four main skip-the-line programs available in the U.S. Four are part of the U.S. Department of Homeland Security’s Trusted Traveler Program, and a private company runs the other.

 TSA PreCheck

 If you’ve been through airport security in the last few years, you’ve no doubt noticed the signs designating TSA PreCheck lines — perhaps while you were waiting in the much longer regular security line.
 The program, open to U.S. citizens and lawful permanent residents, allows enrollees to use the dedicated TSA PreCheck lanes at airport security at more than 200 airports, along with bypassing the requirement to remove shoes, belts, and jackets, and removing electronics from carry-on bags.
-In March 2023, 89% of TSA PreCheck passengers waited less than five minutes in line, according to the TSA.
+According to the TSA, about 99% of PreCheck passengers wait less than 10 minutes in line.

 A sign pointing to Nexus office at airport

-This U.S. Customs and Border Control program allows U.S. citizens and permanent residents, along with Canadian citizens, to use TSA PreCheck expedited security lanes at U.S. airports.
-Nexus enrollees can also use Global Entry kiosks when entering the U.S. via Canadian Preclearance airports.
-If you’re enrolled in Nexus, you can also use designated expedited lanes at vehicle and pedestrian crossings in the U.S. and Canada.
-Canadian permanent residents and Mexican nationals can apply for Nexus for use at these crossings, but they aren’t permitted to use Nexus for TSA PreCheck at airports.
+This U.S. Customs and Border Protection program allows U.S. citizens, permanent residents, and Canadian citizens to use TSA PreCheck expedited security lanes at U.S. airports.
+NEXUS enrollees can also use Global Entry kiosks when entering the U.S. via Canadian Preclearance airports.
+If you’re enrolled in NEXUS, you can also use designated expedited lanes at vehicle and pedestrian crossings in the U.S. and Canada.
+Canadian permanent residents and Mexican nationals can apply for NEXUS to use at these crossings, but they aren’t permitted to use it for TSA PreCheck at airports.

-The enrollment process is similar to TSA PreCheck: You apply online, and if initially approved, you’ll make an appointment at a Nexus enrollment center for an in-person interview and fingerprinting.
-Once you receive final approval, you’ll get a Known Traveler Number that you can add to airline reservations.
-While children under 12 can use TSA PreCheck at airports when traveling with a Nexus-enrolled parent or guardian, they cannot use expedited lanes at land borders unless they have their own Nexus cards.
-Enrollment and renewal is $50 every five years, making Nexus an affordable alternative to TSA PreCheck and especially attractive if you cross the U.S–Canada border regularly.
-The drawback?
-Application processing time is currently 12 to 14 months.
+The enrollment process is similar to TSA PreCheck: You apply online, and if initially approved, you’ll make an appointment at a NEXUS enrollment center for an in-person interview and fingerprinting.
+Once you receive final approval, you’ll get a Known Traveler Number to add to airline reservations.
+While children under 12 can use TSA PreCheck at airports when traveling with a NEXUS-enrolled parent or guardian, they cannot use expedited lanes at land borders unless they have their own NEXUS cards.
+Enrollment and renewal is $120 every five years.

 View of a very long airport security line from behind

-Also a U.S. Customs and Border Control program, Global Entry allows expedited entry into the U.S. from international destinations for U.S. citizens, lawful permanent residents, and certain foreign nationals via automatic kiosks at select airports.
+Global Entry is also a U.S. Customs and Border Protection program that allows expedited entry into the U.S. from international destinations for U.S. citizens, lawful permanent residents, and certain foreign nationals via automatic kiosks at select airports.
 All you need to do is present a passport or U.S. permanent resident card, scan your fingerprints, and complete a customs declaration.
-Global Entry can also be used at TSA PreCheck in airports and in Nexus lanes when crossing into the U.S. by land.
+Global Entry can also be used at TSA PreCheck in airports and Nexus lanes when crossing into the U.S. by land.

 CLEAR

-Unlike the other three programs, CLEAR is not run by the U.S. government but by a privately owned company certified by the Department of Homeland Security.
+Unlike the other three programs, the U.S. government does not run CLEAR, it is run by a privately owned company certified by the Department of Homeland Security.
 It allows for a quicker airport identification process at security.
 Instead of verifying identity by handing documents to security personnel, enrollees verify their identity at kiosks using eye or fingerprint biometrics.
 However, you’ll still need to go through the regular security line after that and remove your shoes, belt, jacket, and electronics from your carry-ons.

-At $189 annually, CLEAR is not cheap, and identity-verifying kiosks are currently only available at 50 U.S. airports.
+At $199 annually, CLEAR is not cheap, and identity-verifying kiosks are currently only available at 58 U.S. airports.
 You can apply and complete your biometric scanning at any airport that uses CLEAR or apply online, then complete your scanning at the airport.
-Although there are other perks, such as allowing you to check into hotels or with car rental companies that participate in the service, CLEAR is definitely the most limited and costly of all the skip-the-line programs.
+Although there are other perks, such as allowing you to check into hotels or car rental companies that participate in the service, CLEAR is the most limited and costly of all the skip-the-line programs.

-No matter your needs or budget, there’s likely an expedited airport security program that will allow you to make long security lineups a thing of the past— not to mention knocking down your stress level a notch or two the next time you travel.
+No matter your needs or budget, there’s likely an expedited airport security program that will allow you to avoid long security lineups — not to mention lower your stress level a notch or two the next time you travel.

 Cathy Nelson